amperity/amperity-docs/amperity_datagrid/source/add_transactions.rst

 .. setup-transactions-validate-database-reports-transactions-end

-.. _setup-transactions-enable-ampiq:
+.. _setup-transactions-enable-segments-and-campaigns:

-Enable AmpIQ
+Enable segments and campaigns
 ==================================================

-.. database-interactions-enable-ampiq-start
+.. database-interactions-enable-segments-and-campaigns-start

-AmpIQ is a collection of features that may be enabled after interaction records are configured.
+Segments and campaigns are a collection of features that may be enabled after interaction records are configured.
 Once enabled, predictive analytics, metrics cards, segment insights, and campaigns are available from within Amperity.
-Ask your Amperity representative about enabling AmpIQ.

-.. database-interactions-enable-ampiq-end
+.. database-interactions-enable-segments-and-campaigns-end